marcglasberg/i18n_extension/README.md

 Text("How are you?".i18n)
 ```

-If the current locale is `'pt_BR'`, then the text in the screen will be `"Como vai você?"`, the
+If the current locale is `'pt_BR'`, then the text shown in the screen will be `"Como vai você?"`,
-Portuguese translation to the above text.
+the Portuguese translation to the above text.
 And so on for any other locales you want to support:

 ```
 // Shows "How are you?" when current locale is 'en_US'.